Sessions defends Comey firing, mum on talks with Trump

 Committee Chairman Chuck Grassley, R-Iowa, began the hearing with a list concerns and questions for Sessions -- including ones on the nationwide increases in violent crime and opioid use.

-“Violent crime is rising,” Sessions, who as attorney general runs the Justice Department, told the committee: “The homicide rate increased 20 percent in two years. … We are setting about to do something about it.”
+“Violent crime is rising,” Sessions told the committee: “The homicide rate increased 20 percent in two years. … We are setting about to do something about it.”

-Sessions, who as senator was a Judiciary committee member, called the opioid problem “the deadliest drug epidemic this country has ever seen.”
+Sessions, who as senator was a judiciary committee member, called the opioid problem “the deadliest drug epidemic this country has ever seen.”

 He said his department will start looking at “stricter accountability” on the manufacturing and distribution of opioid drugs.